mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How can the output current be sensed?
 - When should output current be sensed?
 Before or after the output inductor?
 Or somewhere else?

+### Duty Cycle/Output Voltage
+- What determines the output voltage and why?
+- What is duty cycle?
+- How to calculate duty cycle?
+- What happens at 100% and 0% duty cycle?
+- Given a Vout/Vin ratio, how can the duty cycle be calculated?
+- Given duty cycle and Vin, can you find Vout?

 ### Circuit Analysis
 - Why is the diode needed?
 What if it's removed?
 - If the diode is replaced with an ideal diode, how does it impact performance?